kocakosm/pitaya/README.md

 Reporting errors or possible improvements is also a great way to help.
 Be sure to not duplicate an existing issue by first browsing the [issue tracker][4].

-_The [Github repository][5] is only used as a source code mirror, development happens on Bitbucket._

 License
 -------